 When I use cottage cheese, I typically use a regular curd type, but I like to cream it in a blender, though it's not necessary at all.
 Just add a spoon or two of the pineapple/gelatin mixture to help it cream.

-Combine the cooled pineapple mixture with the cottage cheese and mix in the whipped topping; stir until well blended.
-Sorry for the shading - sometimes my camera and my kitchen lighting just don't get along.
+Combine the cooled pineapple mixture with the buttermilk or cottage cheese, sour cream, or salad dressing mayonnaise like Miracle Whip and mix in the whipped topping; stir until well blended.
+Sorry for the shading - sometimes my camera and my kitchen lighting just don't get along and well, this ain't no high-falutin' photography site anyways.

 Cover and refrigerate until set, about 2 hours or overnight is even better.